Parks and Recreation

 - F.O.P Park, at F.O.P.
 Dr. and State St. (baseball only)

-A five member Parks and Recreation board serves in an advisory capacity, meeting on the fourth Tuesday of each month at 5:30 pm in the City Council's Chamber room located within the Niles Fire Department Complex at 1345 East Main Street.
+A five member Parks and Recreation board serves in an advisory capacity, meeting on the fourth Tuesday of each month at 1:30 pm at Niles City Hall, 333 N Second Street.
 The public is invited to attend.
 The board assists with planning for park improvement or expansion projects, parks maintenance, etc.; establishes rules and regulations regarding park use; and advises on the replacement of park equipment.
 Click here to view the board's meeting dates and agendas.

 The Michigan Department of Natural Resources is committed to the conservation, protection, management, use and enjoyment of the state's natural and cultural resources for current and future generations.
 The DNR strives to: